-- 1. Click on your connection name (SampleData if you are using the Pentaho provided sample data) and click the add button to add a query to the Available Queries panel. - 2.
-Click the pencil button so the SQL Query Designer window will appear.
-This will allow you to easily create a SQL query. - 3.
-Click on the first command in the SQL query you want to use (in the bottom left window).
-The query will appear in the right panel. - 4.
-Right-click on the guery in the right panel and select Deselect All so that each field is deselected.
+- 4. Right-click on the query and select Deselect All so that each field is deselected.
 Choose the selections with which you want to work. - 5.
-Right click on the query and select the subquery condition you want to add to the query (add where condition or add having condition). - The condition.edit window will appear. - 6.
+Right click on the query and select add where condition or add having condition.
+The condition.edit window appears. - 6.
 Click on the arrow next to the working query so that the whole path is expanded.
 Type in the condition and click OK. - 7.
 Click Preview to ensure the query is working.
 Click OK to exit the condition.edit window. - 8.
 Drag the Queries you have created into the workspace, in the Details row.
 Preview the report to ensure that everything is working as expected.

-You now have an SQL sub-query that will return a data set that you can use for reporting.
+You now have an SQL sub-query that returns a data set that you can use for reporting.